mjg123/mjg123.github.io/_posts/2018-11-05-alpine-jdk11-images.md

 However, if you try using `adoptopenjdk/openjdk-11:alpine-slim` as your base image for the first stage then you will notice two things:

   - you won't need to use the `ADD` line - the JDK's already there
-  - the resulting image _won't work_
+  - rather importantly, you will also find that the resulting image _does't work_

 It will fail with a rather confusing `not found` error.
 The error is because the `alipine-slim` JDK builds use the regular glibc-based JVMs, and `jlink` from those will produce another glibc-based JVM.
 So copying that into a plain `alpine:latest` image won't work.
-You need to _manually_ install the glibc-compatibility package in your final image, as well as the tools than Alpine needs to be able to install it (curl, libssl and a few others), just as was done in the base image from AdoptOpenJDK.
+You need to _manually_ install the glibc-compatibility package in your final image, just as was done in the base image from AdoptOpenJDK.

 The easiest way to do that right now is to copy exactly how AdoptOpenJDK have done it, which you can find in a rather beefy `RUN` command in their [Alpine Dockerfiles](https://github.com/AdoptOpenJDK/openjdk-docker/blob/2baf4481c1a3a70f47a8aae074ec9a4027945638/11/jdk/alpine/Dockerfile.hotspot.releases.slim#L24-L46).
-A Dockerfile which you can build from is as follows:
+A Dockerfile which you can use as a basis for your own builds from is as follows:

 ```Dockerfile
 FROM adoptopenjdk/openjdk11:alpine-slim AS jlink